mrc-ide/packit-deploy/README.md

 #### Brand name (required)

-The 'brand name' (e.g. 'Reporting Portal') is used in two ways: firstly an env var is set in the packit api, which can be sent on the front-end.
-Secondly, it's used to directly overwrite part of the front end's public index.html file, replacing any pre-existing title tag.
+The 'brand name' (e.g. 'Reporting Portal') is used to directly overwrite part of the front end's public index.html file, replacing any pre-existing title tag.
+(The front-end reads this from the index.html in order to re-use the name elsewhere.)

 #### Favicon (optional)